|Nutritional Guidelines (per serving)|

 - 1/4 cup chopped fresh coriander to garnish

-- Put the chicken, garlic and ginger pastes, turmeric, pepper and chilli powders, lime juice and salt to taste, in a bowl.
+Put the chicken, garlic and ginger pastes, turmeric, pepper and chili powders, lime juice and salt to taste, in a bowl.
 Mix well so the chicken is nicely coated.
 Keep aside for at least 30 minutes to marinate.
 The longer you marinate the better.
-I usually do it the night before and cover the bowl with cling wrap and refrigerate, however this is not mandatory.
+I usually do it the night before and cover the bowl with cling wrap and refrigerate, however, this is not mandatory.

 Heat 3 tbsp of the sunflower/ canola/ vegetable cooking oil in a deep, heavy-bottomed pan on medium heat.
 When hot, add the sliced onions and fry till they are a pale golden brown in color.
 Take half of the fried onions out of the oil with a slotted spoon and put onto kitchen paper towel and keep aside for later use.